 1831: Barnett Levey was granted 60 acres bounded in part by Old South Head Road.
-He occupied the land before the official grant and built a substantial two-storey house, named Waverley House (never lived in) after the Scottish novel in

-Waverley House (never lived in) after the Scottish novel, in 1827 on Old South Head Road.
+He occupied the land before the official grant and built a substantial two-storey house, named Waverley House (never lived in) after the Scottish novel, in 1827 on Old South Head Road.
 The house later gave Waverly its name.